In Search of Magic and Silver Bullets

 Leaving the corporate world and starting a business back in 1996 was a Silver Cannonball – bigger than a Silver Bullet but still not large enough to create the life shift I was looking for.
 And there were other Silver Bullets along the way – a business partner who turned out to be a mistake; a training program full of new ideas that inspired – then disappointed.
 A book that got me all pumped up about new approaches – then slipped to the back of the bookshelf with those that went before.

-Lucky for me, I work with an extraordinary Life Coach who helped me pay attention to my endless search for Silver Bullets.
-With her help, I’ve learned to ask myself how I can really know if the latest bright shiny object or experience or person on the horizon will be the thing that works a miracle.
+Lucky for me, I’ve learned to ask myself how I can really know if the latest bright shiny object or experience or person on the horizon will be the thing that works a miracle.

 Between now and year end, my goal is to look both inside myself and outside – not for a Silver Bullet – but for a path that makes sense to me.
-Using a walker, then a cane and spending hours rebuilding an injured body has taught me patience.
 And reminded me that spending 12 hours at the computer is neither a business nor a life – and something has to change.

 I hope that friends and readers will come with me over the next few weeks as I try to discover what that new path looks like and where it leads.
 I don’t want to simply push the same old pieces around on the chess board (with a new business plan or a new marketing plan).
 Been there, done that.
 This time I want to change the game.